victorrentea/kata-trivia-java/readme.md

 - Try to use as much quickfix as possible: Alt-Enter/⌥Enter (IntelliJ) or Ctrl-1 (Eclipse)
 - Use as much automatic IDE refactoring as possible
 - Work in small steps, continuously running tests
 - Commit frequently such that you made a mistake or took a wrong turn, you can revert to safety.
-There's a local .git repo right here so you can directly commit your changes (no remote counterpart).
+- Never be afraid to Revert and explore another design idea

 ***
-After you're DONE, zip your work and send it to Victor.
+After you're DONE, zip your work and send it to Victor for review.
 ***

-Then, if you want even more than that...
+Afterwards, if you want even more...

 ## Follow-up [optional]

-If you're proud of the form your brought the code to, the the following:
+If you're proud of the form your brought the code to, try the following:

 ### Implement a Change Request
 Try to implement some of the following further **change requests**: